-- Adhering to the terms and conditions of the Funding Agreement between the Government of Canada and the Foundation and reporting to the Government of Canada as represented by the Minister of Fisheries and Oceans. - Continuously exercising due diligence in processes and procedures to ensure sound management and accountability for the operation and management of the Foundation. - Continuously identifying principal risks to the ASEF and the Foundation and determining remedial actions that are available and appropriate to support sound, effective decisions on ASEF and Foundation policies, programs, procedures and initiatives. - The on-going collection of key data from funding recipients (our stakeholders and beneficiaries). - Adhering to the ASEF investment conditions in accordance with Articles 3 and 4 of the Funding Agreement. - Issuing an Annual Report on the Foundation's work and finances in accordance with Article 6.4 of the Funding Agreement. - Submitting an Audit and Evaluation Strategy to the Government of Canada in accordance with Article 7 of the Funding Agreement. - Conducting a comprehensive ASEF Program evaluation. - Ensuring audits of the Foundation that include: - · Annual financial audit by the Foundation's auditor.
+- Adhering to the terms and conditions of the Funding Agreement between the Government of Canada and the Foundation and reporting to the Government of Canada as represented by the Minister of Fisheries and Oceans. - Continuously exercising due diligence in processes and procedures to ensure sound management and accountability for the operation and management of the Foundation. - Continuously identifying principal risks to the ASEF and the Foundation and determining remedial actions that are available and appropriate to support sound, effective decisions on ASEF and Foundation policies, programs, procedures and initiatives. - The on-going collection of key data from funding recipients (our stakeholders and beneficiaries). - Exercising prudent financial management of the ASEF trust fund in accordance with Articles 3 and 4 of the Funding Agreement. - Issuing an Annual Report on the Foundation's work and finances in accordance with Article 6.4 of the Funding Agreement.

+- Ensuring audits of the Foundation that include: - Conducting a comprehensive ASEF Program evaluation. - Ensuring audits of the Foundation that include: - Annual financial audit by the Foundation's auditor. - Audits for performance and compliance by the Auditor General of Canada.